GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And He-Who-Is (YHWH) God said,
-"Behold, the Earth (Adam) has become as one from us to know good and bad; and now —or else he will send his hand and take also from the Tree of Life and eat and live to the-age—"
+"Behold, the Earth (Adam) has become as one from us to know good and bad; and now —or else he will send-out his hand and take also from the Tree of Life and eat and live to the-age—"

-And He-Who-Is (YHWH) God sent him from Garden of Delight (Eden); to serve the earth from there which he was taken.
+And He-Who-Is (YHWH) God sent him out from Garden of Delight (Eden); to serve the earth from there which he was taken.
 And he banished the Earth (Adam); and he caused to dwell east of Garden of Delight (Eden) the Approaching-Ones;